 Without accurate financial statements, it’s impossible to manage a business properly and may lead to financial problems down the road.
 You can avoid financial trouble if you know how your financial statements are doing throughout the year.

 For example, you might see that your company’s total accounts receivable is growing – which could be a sign of financial trouble ahead.
 Or you might discover that your cost of goods has grown, and now your gross profit margin is low – signaling a time to raise prices.
-Or maybe your overhead is too high.
+Or maybe your overhead costs are too high.

 Financial statements can help you identify these critical numbers and uncover other potential financial problems so you can address them before they cause real damage.